Drummond's 20-20 game leads Pistons past Wizards - Philly

 TIP-INS

-Wizards: Washington coach Scott Brooks said before the game that John Wall (knee) is close to returning and could play as soon as Saturday against the Charlotte Hornets.
+Wizards: Brooks said before the game that John Wall (knee) is close to returning and could play as soon as Saturday against the Charlotte Hornets.

 Pistons: Detroit announced an honorary call-up of G League forward Zeke Upshaw, who died Monday of heart problems after collapsing during a game on Saturday.
 Upshaw, 26, was in his second season with the Grand Rapids Drive, Detroit's G League affiliate.